evidentlyai/evidently/docs/book/reports/README.md

 ## Presets

-Presets are ready-made reports that group relevant metrics.
+Metric presets are ready-made reports that group relevant metrics.
 Explore what each one contains:

 {% content-ref url="data-drift.md" %}
 [data-drift.md](data-drift.md)